exercism/problem-specifications/exercises/protein-translation/description.md

 Note the stop codon `"UAA"` terminates the translation and the final methionine is not translated into the protein sequence.

-Below are the codons and resulting Amino Acids needed for the exercise.
+Below are the codons and resulting amino acids needed for the exercise.

 | Codon              | Amino Acid    |
 | :----------------- | :------------ |